 So, what was the difference in outcomes produced by the model, based upon the inducement of enemy estimation error typified by the different enemy pdfs?
 Figure 11 shows that we can induce the enemy to miss with missiles shot, but only at having a relatively low number of aircraft on the airbase.
-This suggests that there is potentially value in getting the enemy to underestimate the number of aircraft on the airbase.
+This further suggests that there is potentially value in getting the enemy to underestimate the number of aircraft on the airbase.